Truncus arteriosus

 To understand more about truncus arteriosus, it may be helpful to know how the heart typically works.

-The typical heart is made of four chambers.
+The typical heart has four chambers.
 They are:

 • The right upper chamber, also called the right atrium.
 This heart chamber receives oxygen-poor blood from the body.